Tele-communications in Asia: computer, internet access, fax, cell- line-

 around this problem is being able to cloak or disguise your real IP address

-People living abroad can watch home country
+Expats and travellers can watch their home country

-shows using a Virtual Private Network or VPN service such as
+shows using a VPN such as Private

 Apart from anonymous browsing, bypassing national site blocking etc, you can